In this codelab you will learn the basics of writing a Go CLI tool.

 The easiest way for him/her to specify the input files directories is to use an environment variable.

-β¨ Use viper's API to read the dirs
+β¨ Use viper's API to read the dirs config key from a CATPTION_DIRS environment variable.

 Try it out: CATPTION_DIRS="../../cats" go run catption.go -t "Hello" -b "World" dinner.jpg